 - aged 18 years and over;

-- greater or equal to 6 months and less than 5 years post-completion of neurotoxic chemotherapy treatment for cancer;
+- greater or equal to 6 months post-completion of neurotoxic chemotherapy treatment for cancer;

 - no scheduled further neurotoxic cancer treatment;

-- chemotherapy-induced peripheral neuropathy symptoms impacting lower limbs function;
+- chemotherapy-induced peripheral neuropathy symptoms impacting physical function in the lower limbs;

 - able to walk 10 metres without the use of a walking aid;